We take your privacy seriously and we want you to feel confident that your data will not be used for things you didn’t sign up for.

 With forms below is meant any of the supported CliqTags page types that are used to enter, submit and present forms, including Feedback, Resume, Survey, Responses and Payment, and potentially similar features in other offerings.

 Abiro AB will be what’s known as the Data Processor of user data, on behalf of Abiro’s customers (the Data Controllers).
-It’s on customers to follow the rules pertaining to asking for permission and collecting a minimum of data for the task at hand.
+It’s on customers to follow the rules regarding asking for permission and collecting a minimum of data for the task at hand.
 Abiro will not process that data except as part of automated features that customers have direct (and protected) access to, including Statistics (from page accesses, that can be visualized and exported) and Responses (from form submissions, that can be visualized and exported).
 Unless customers specifically request certain user data, and users fill that in, CliqTags will not collect nor store any such information.
 In essence, CliqTags will not know who you are unless explicitly asked for in a form, and even then Abiro will not use that information internally.
-Abiro will neither provide such data to any party that is not the direct customer that has created the related forms (and hence in turn asks you for the data), unless required for legal reasons.
+Abiro will neither provide such data to any party that is not the direct customer that has created the related forms (and hence, in turn, asks you for the data) unless required for legal reasons.

-Specifically Gramofy will need you to log in to Spotify, but no user information is stored centrally.
+Specifically, Gramofy will need you to log in to Spotify, but no user information is stored centrally.
 The information is only used to show basic user information on the pages and allow Gramofy to use the Spotify Web API to perform its function to generate and store playlists.